MergenStudios/ruminant/README.md

-Ruminant is a recursive metadata extraction tool.
+Ruminant is a recursive metadata extraction and file dissection tool.

 # What does it do?
 Ruminant takes a file as an input and spits out a huge json object that contains all the metadata it extracted from the file.
 This is done recursively, e.g. by running ruminant again on each file inside a zip file.